JohhannasReyn/Lensort/README.md

     // Uncomment to use these bindings by adding an astrick '*' where indicated below.

     // Sort lines by length
-    /*/// <-- put a 2nd '*' next to the '*' to uncomment the segment below
+    /* <-- put a 2nd '/' in front of the '/*' to enable the lines below
     { "keys": ["ctrl+f10"], "command": "sort_lines_by_length" },

     // Sort lines by length in reverse order